5 First Date Questions Single Christians Should Ask – Plus 5 self-reflection questions you should ask after the first date.

 Life groups eat together, talk about real-life issues, and get involved in each others’ messy lives.
 I was excited to venture out again in establishing some great new friendships.
 Normally life groups are made up of 5-25 people.
 Ours meets Sunday evenings at a host’s house for lite snacks and conversation.
 The first night saw less than ten new participants with an uneven ratio of men to women.

 Our third meeting was the most interesting thus far.

 It’s not abnormal for me to be outnumbered by the women in my life.
-I have two sisters, two daughters, three nieces, and five great nieces.
-And now, a group of incredibility smart single woman who all looked like they had a lot on their hearts and mind.
+I have two sisters, two daughters, three nieces, and five great-nieces.
+And now, a group of incredibility smart single women who all looked like they had a lot on their hearts and mind.

 As I have mentioned before, in the last decade I have had the opportunity to go on many first dates.
 It was a good way to settle inside myself what and if I wanted something more substantial with respect to relationships and marriage.
 I had the opportunity to meet and talk to many different types of women both in personality and beliefs.

 When dating, I learned early on that I needed to better prepare and intently listen if I wanted to truly appreciate the conversation and evaluate the potential of the date.
 To help propel the preparation I developed a list of basic questions.
 These questions were progressive in nature and were freely integrated into the conversation where appropriate.
 Today, that list exceeds 200.

 That evening I blurted out I had a list.
 Sure enough, there were tons of questions about the questions.
 I explained there were obvious questions that are normally asked on a first date that some answer favorably.
 My questions were built to uncover what they don’t tell, the lie detector for date one.